-The Alliance of Digital Humanities Organizations (ADHO) has approved the formation of the GeoHumanities Special Interest Group (SIG), and our activities are just now under way.
+The Alliance of Digital Humanities Organizations (ADHO) approved the formation of the GeoHumanities Special Interest Group (SIG) in 2013, and our activities are now under way.
 The SIG's focus is on spatial, spatial-temporal and "placial" perspectives in the digital humanities.
 We host a mailing list (subscribe easily here) and tweet and re-tweet items we think will interest to our members, as @GeoHum_SIG.

 The GeoHumanities SIG is developing GeoDiRT, extending the DiRT Directory with an enhanced catalog of geospatial software tools and descriptions of projects which use them, tutorials relating to the tools and tool reviews.
 The first step is creating a list of them.
-If you know of tools and related resources you would like added, please submit them for review on this short form: http://goo.gl/hZaXw0
+If you know of tools and related resources you would like added, please submit them for review on this short form.
+You can use the same form to suggest addition to our Humanities GIS Projects list.

 In the meantime, here are a few lists and clearinghouses of GeoHumanities-related resources we're aware of.
 Please let us know of others, with a tweet (@GeoHum_SIG) or message on the SIG mailing list.